nnmfnwl7/dxmakerbot/README.md

 ## Prerequisites
 1. [Latest Blocknet wallet installed](https://github.com/blocknetdx/blocknet/releases/latest).
 1. The wallet of any assets you will be trading.
 See list of [compatible assets](https://docs.blocknet.co/protocol/xbridge/compatibility/#supported-digital-assets).
-1. The Blocknet wallet and any other wallet you're trading out of must but fully synced and fully unlocked.
+1. The Blocknet wallet and any other wallet you're trading out of must be fully synced and fully unlocked.
 1. The wallets used for trading must be configured.
 For simple setup, use [Block DX's automated configuration setup wizard](https://docs.blocknet.co/blockdx/configuration/).
 Having Block DX installed and opened is also useful to visually monitor the market and your open orders.
 1. Make sure funds are split into multiple UTXOs.
 If you have an order for 1 LTC and you only have a single 10 LTC input, all 10 LTC will be locked in this order.
 Having multiple, preferably smaller, UTXOs will allow a better distribution of funds across orders.
 1. Make sure funds are in legacy addresses (Eg. LTC funds should be in a "L" address).